 - Ajay Garg points out that if you really need all kinds of details about engineering admissions (like lists of colleges, branches, cut-off marks, etc.) then go2engineering.com is a great site

-Update 3: If you’ve cleared the IIT-JEE and are wondering which IIT to join, and which branch to choose, this article by Prof. Dheeraj Sanghi of IIT-Kanpur might help.
+Update 3: If you’ve cleared the IIT-JEE and are wondering which IIT to join, and which branch to choose, and whether to go for an IIT or NIT, this article by Prof. Dheeraj Sanghi of IIT-Kanpur might help.
 He updates it every year.

 Update 4: All commentors who’re asking me about whether to choose college A or college B – Sorry, I have not really bothered to keep track of rankings and quality of colleges.
 So, the judgement about whether a college is significantly better than another college needs to be done by you using other sources of information.
 Most importantly, all those asking me which has better scope/prospects ECE, or CS, or IT, or whatever else, you missed the whole point of the article, didn’t you?
 The branch does not matter.
 If you can’t decide, just pick whichever branch has a higher cutoff.
 Some experienced commentors have suggested that interests are important, and students who have a strong interest in a particular branch, should choose that branch.
 Well, if you did have a strong interest in one branch, then you wouldn’t be here asking a question about which branch to take.
 If which branch to take is not very clear to you, then you don’t have an interest in any branch, and just take the branch with the highest cutoff in the best college that you can get into.